 Amiga memory was less confusing than DOS memory, certainly.
 So hopefully that clears up a common point of confusion for Amiga newcomers.
-If it helps, here’s a primer on Amiga DOS commands as well.
+If it helps, here’s a primer on Amiga DOS commands as well, and the Amiga LHA file compressor.
 The Amiga is very different from other computers, which makes it confusing, but also makes it interesting.

 David Farquhar is a computer security professional, entrepreneur, and author.
 He started his career as a part-time computer technician in 1994, worked his way up to system administrator by 1997, and has specialized in vulnerability management since 2013.
 He invests in real estate on the side and his hobbies include O gauge trains, baseball cards, and retro computers and video games.
 A University of Missouri graduate, he holds CISSP and Security+ certifications.
 He lives in St. Louis with his family.

 One thought on “Amiga chip RAM vs fast RAM vs slow RAM”